andreguilhon/cocus_codechallenge/README.md

 DB_PORT
 ```
 Also, by default blank spaces are not considered as a character, to change that, create an environment variable `INCLUDE_BLANKS` and set it's value to True.
+A random secret_key will be generated automatically once yoy start the server.
+If you need, you can pass it as the environment variable `SECRET_KEY`.
 The file is loaded as soon as the application is lauched, and it gets cached, in order to perform better.
 To reload cache, just restart the server.
 There are two ways to get started:
 One is to use Docker and Docker-compose.
 This is the easier one;